Analysis | The rhetorical power of the word ‘woke’ is far more obvious than its definition

 In the context of politics, “woke” is generally deployed more narrowly, though to the same effect.
 On Sunday, CNN’s Dana Bash asked Sen. Mark R. Warner (D-Va.) whether his party had become “too woke.”
 This was often taken out of the context in which she asked it, which was in response to comments offered by longtime Democratic strategist James Carville.
 In a CNN interview, Carville said that the party’s losses in recent Virginia and New Jersey elections was in part a function of “stupid wokeness,” like calls in 2020 to defund police departments.
 Some Democrats, he said, need to go to a “woke detox center.”

 This is much closer to how “woke” emerged in the political debate.
-It too is by now an appropriated descriptor that’s used to disparage rhetoric or policy that is seen as overly centered on discussions of race.
+It, too, is by now an appropriated descriptor that’s used to disparage rhetoric or policy that is seen as overly centered on discussions of race.
 What Carville is offering is a Carville-ian entry into the recent debate over whether the party’s focus on issues centered on race are hurting it.
 Some, like prominent consultant and pollster David Shor, argue that the party should de-emphasize discussions of race and systemic racism in favor of rhetoric that will allow it to better appeal to voters in the rural areas that are disproportionately empowered in the Senate and the electoral college.
 That argument has often been distilled as the need to push back against “woke” politics — both by Democrats wary of it and, frequently, by people on the political right who want to identify the left as being focused on race in precisely the way that Shor is concerned about.

-The debate over “critical race theory” (CRT) overlaps with this.
+The debate over critical race theory (CRT) overlaps with this.
 In recent months, Fox News and other right-wing outlets have repeatedly amplified claims that it groups under the umbrella of CRT, like that schools are teaching children that being White is definitional and a cause for guilt.
-Activists on the right have intentionally ballooned the meaning of CRT to include all sorts of allegations about purported overlap of race with educational curricula, and the response from the left has evolved from pointing out that CRT is not actually being taught to agreement that some efforts to increase diversity awareness in schools are misguided.
+Activists on the right have intentionally ballooned the meaning of CRT to include all sorts of allegations about purported overlap of race with educational curriculums, and the response from the left has evolved from pointing out that CRT is not actually being taught to agreement that some efforts to increase diversity awareness in schools are misguided.

 This response, while justified, tends not to address two key problems with the current debate.
 The first is that there’s no evidence that efforts to increase educator or administrative awareness about diversity has trickled down to students to any significant degree.
-There are lots of anecdotes about what teachers are being told and about specific books being read in specific classrooms, but nothing that suggests that curricula are being overhauled to any significant extent over any large geographic region — much less being overhauled in a way that elevates the very specific and very extreme claims elevated by Fox News and others on the right, like that there are efforts to make White kids feel guilty about race.
+There are lots of anecdotes about what teachers are being told and about specific books being read in specific classrooms, but nothing that suggests that curriculums are being overhauled to any significant extent over any large geographic region — much less being overhauled in a way that elevates the very specific and very extreme claims elevated by Fox News and others on the right, like that there are efforts to make White kids feel guilty about race.

 The idea of CRT was expanded to include race and education broadly and then equated with an obviously toxic presentation of race.
 When someone like anti-CRT activist Christopher Rufo tells Fox News’s Tucker Carlson that books that equate Whiteness with the Devil “are everywhere” and that “the evidence is out there” without actually being able to present that evidence, you get a sense for how the rhetorical playing field is balanced.